LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this stage, the application will allow users to search a *given column* of the data for a given String.
+At this stage, the application will allow users to search a *given column* of the data for a given string.
 Your next task is to enable a search that looks for the search term in *all* of the columns.

 In the ``JobData`` class, find the method ``FindByValue()``.
 This method has been outlined